InesAssum/EnrichmentNodes/tutorials/KnimeSDKHowTo.md

 A target definition defines the set of KNIME Extensions and Integrations which will be available when starting your KNIME Analytics Platform development version.
 Double click KNIME-AP-complete.target and click Set as Active Target Platform.
 Note: Resolving the targets for the first time may take a while (>10 min).

 ## Importing GenericKnimeNodes to Eclipse Workspace:
 1. Clone or download [GKN](https://github.com/genericworkflownodes/GenericKnimeNodes) to your local hard drive in case you haven’t already.
+Switch to your GenericKnimeNodes directory and call `ant .` on it.
 2. From Eclipse Select File -> Open Projects from filesystem.
 Navigate to your GenericKnimeNodes directory and import com.genericworkflownodes.knime and com.genericworkflownodes.knime.config.

 ## Importing Custom Nodes: